Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- In five of seven home games this year, Dallas has hit the over.
+- In seven games at home this season, Dallas has gone over the total five times.

-- The Cardinals have two wins ATS (2-1) away from home as 6.5-point underdogs or more.
+- On the road, the Cardinals have two wins ATS (2-1) as 6.5-point underdogs or more.

-- Arizona has hit the over in four of eight road games this season.
+- This year, in eight road games, Arizona has hit the over four times.

 Powered by Data Skrive.